Chloe-O/Nandi-Store/README.md

 - I have not been able to add the required additional apps due to not having sufficient time to add these
 - Toasts when carrying actions are not visible though take up space on the screen
-- Order details show as '0.00' despite items having different costs
+- Order summaries show as '0.00' despite items having different costs but when paying order sum is correct(also shows correct on Stripe)
+- Footer on Profile page does not span the entire width of the viewport

 # Resolved Issues

 - I encountered a bug early on where clicking the link to the index page did not work could not find template, I discovered this was because I was using 'index' instead 'home' in my href url
-- Footer was appearing at different places on each page(depending on amount of content on a page) - I resorted to using the 'fixed-bottom' Bootstrap class to resolve this so the footer remains at the bottom of the VH
 - Delivery threshold was no displaying on base.html - I realised this was because 'FREE_DELIVERY_THRESHOLD' was written in caps, once I changed this to lowercase this resolved the issue

+---

+# Features to input for future...

 ---